 Depending how thickly you mulched and how much you planted, you may have weeds in the spring.
 One thorough weeding in May/June should be enough for the entire season.

 Sometime in the late spring, the garlic plant will start to grow a garlic scape.
 Garlic scapes are the flower/seed pod that shoots up from the garlic bulb.
 It is important to harvest the garlic scapes, as this will allow the plant to focus its energy on producing a big, healthy bulb, rather than the flower/seed pod.
 Harvest the scape when it begins the process of curling, simply by snapping it off with your hands.
 Then, cook with your scapes in any manner you would use regular garlic.
 (See Garlic Recipes for delicious Garlic Scape Pesto recipe)

 Garlic is generally ready to harvest in late July, or early August, depending on the variety.
 When approximately half the leaves of the garlic plant have browned, this is a good time to harvest.
 Harvest simply by using two hands to pull on the stalk to bring the bulb forth from underground.

 Garlic will store best if it goes through a curing process.
 To cure, brush most of the dirt off the bulbs and hang the garlic by its stalks, in bunches of 10-20.
 Specifically, wrap the bunch with twine and hang them in a dry location.
 In about 3-4 weeks, the curing process will be complete, and you can cut away the stalks.

-Garlic needs to be stored in a cool place away from direct sunlight.
-Storing in paper bags in the kitchen cupboard works well.
+Garlic needs to be stored in a cool, dry place away from direct sunlight.
+A mesh bag, within a cupboard, in a colder room of your home works well.
 Also, in most locations in Canada, no watering is required throughout the 9-month growing process when sufficient mulch is used.
 The fall/winter/spring precipitation will provide all the necessary moisture.